AnandChaurasia/codingChallenge/README.md

 ## 6. Open items

-Integration with project with Proxy
+Integration of project with Proxy
 - tried with okHTTP with fiddler proxy need more understanding and time ** reference : https://developers.perfectomobile.com/pages/viewpage.action?pageId=41026106